-Experts Aghast Over Russian Claim Of Nuclear-Powered Missile With Unlimited Range
+Experts Aghast At Russian Claim Of Nuclear-Powered Missile With Unlimited Range

 Podvig thought that perhaps something was lost in translation.
 But after watching the speech for himself on YouTube, he realized Putin had really made the claim: "Apparently, that's what he said."

-According to Putin's prepared remarks to the Russian Federal assembly, he said that "in late 2017, Russia successfully launched its latest nuclear-powered missile at the Central training ground.
+According to Putin's prepared remarks to the Russian Federal Assembly, he said that "in late 2017, Russia successfully launched its latest nuclear-powered missile at the Central training ground.
 During its flight, the nuclear-powered engine reached its design capacity and provided the necessary propulsion."

-An accompanying video appears to show a cruise missile launching into the sky, and hurtling through the air.
+An accompanying video appears to show a cruise missile launching into the sky and hurtling through the air.
 An animation then shows how such a weapon could dodge terrain and missile defenses while flying for thousands of miles around the tip of South America and toward the U.S. West Coast.

-"I'm still kind of in shock," says Edward Geist, a researcher specializing in Russia at the RAND Corporation.
+"I'm still kind of in shock," says Edward Geist, a researcher specializing in Russia at the Rand Corp.
 "My guess is they're not bluffing, that they've flight-tested this thing.
 But that's incredible."

 Nuclear propulsion is used on large ships like aircraft carriers and submarines.
 It allows these vessels to operate for years without refueling, dramatically extending their range and endurance.